 Open Bible Data Home About News OET Key

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on the version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed as a tool for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
+Please double-check these texts in advance before using in public.

 OET (OET-RV) Those who desire wealth fall into temptation.
 It’s a trap which leads to many foolish and harmful desires, resulting in people sinking into ruin and destruction

-OET-LVBut the ones wishing to_be_being_rich, are_falling_in into temptation, and a_snare, and many foolish and harmful desires, which are_sinking the people into destruction and destruction.
+OET-LV But the ones wishing to_be_being_rich, are_falling_in into temptation, and a_snare, and many foolish and harmful desires, which are_sinking the people into destruction and destruction.

-SR-GNTΟἱ δὲ βουλόμενοι πλουτεῖν, ἐμπίπτουσιν εἰς πειρασμὸν, καὶ παγίδα, καὶ ἐπιθυμίας πολλὰς ἀνοήτους καὶ βλαβεράς, αἵτινες βυθίζουσι τοὺς ἀνθρώπους εἰς ὄλεθρον καὶ ἀπώλειαν.
+SR-GNT Οἱ δὲ βουλόμενοι πλουτεῖν, ἐμπίπτουσιν εἰς πειρασμὸν, καὶ παγίδα, καὶ ἐπιθυμίας πολλὰς ἀνοήτους καὶ βλαβεράς, αἵτινες βυθίζουσι τοὺς ἀνθρώπους εἰς ὄλεθρον καὶ ἀπώλειαν. ‡

 (Hoi de boulomenoi ploutein, empiptousin eis peirasmon, kai pagida, kai epithumias pollas anoaʸtous kai blaberas, haitines buthizousi tous anthrōpous eis olethron kai apōleian.)

-Key: yellow:verbs, light-green:nominative/subject, orange:accusative/object.
+Key: khaki:verbs, light-green:nominative/subject, orange:accusative/object.

-Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the OET-RV alignments are incomplete (and may occasionally be wrong).
+Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the RV alignments are incomplete (and may occasionally be wrong).

-BSB § Those who want to be rich, however, fall into temptation and become ensnared by many foolish and harmful desires that plunge them into ruin and destruction.
+BSB Those who want to be rich, however, fall into temptation and become ensnared by many foolish and harmful desires that plunge [them] into ruin and destruction.

 BLB But those desiring to be rich fall into temptation and a snare, and many foolish and harmful desires, which plunge men into ruin and destruction.